vvaezian/metabase_api_python/README.md

 - [copy_collection](https://github.com/vvaezian/metabase_api_python/blob/9f1d9cad6c0193a8301fa523701931d24b9ebbea/metabase_api/metabase_api.py#L545)
 - [make_json](https://github.com/vvaezian/metabase_api_python/blob/9f1d9cad6c0193a8301fa523701931d24b9ebbea/metabase_api/metabase_api.py#L645)
 - [move_to_archive](https://github.com/vvaezian/metabase_api_python/blob/9f1d9cad6c0193a8301fa523701931d24b9ebbea/metabase_api/metabase_api.py#L657)

+*For a complete list of functions parameters see the functions definitions using the above links.
+Here we provide a short description:*

 #### `create_card`
 Specify the name to be used for the card, which table (name/id) to use as the source of data and where (i.e. which collection (name/id)) to save the card (default is the root collection).